Canton–Hong Kong strike: Incident

 On May 30, 1925, Sikh detachments of the Shanghai Municipal Police opened fire on a crowd of Chinese demonstrators at the Shanghai International Settlement.
 At least nine demonstrators were killed, and many others wounded.
 Escalating the incident, on June 23, 1925, a heated demonstration in Shameen Island took place which resulted in the Shakee Massacre.
 Troops under foreign command, perceiving shots being fired at them, killed more than fifty Chinese protesters and wounded almost two hundred more.

 Strike

-Prominent Chinese citizens in Guangdong called for an anti-British strike, especially in Hong Kong, then a British colony.
+Prominent Chinese citizens in Guangdong called for an anti-British strike, especially in British Hong Kong.
 The Kuomintang leaders and Soviet advisors even considered attacking the Anglo-French Settlement in Shameen.
-Anti-British pamphlets were passed around in Hong Kong.
-Rumours also spread that the colonial government planned to poison the colony's water supplies.
+Anti-British pamphlets were passed around in Hong Kong, and rumours spread that the colonial authorities planned to poison Hong Kong's water supplies.
 Guangdong offered free train passage to Hong Kong.
 In the first week of protest, more than 50,000 Chinese citizens left Hong Kong.
-Food prices soared.
-The colony was a ghost town by July.
+Food prices soared, and the colony was a ghost town by July.
 By the end of July, some 250,000 Chinese left for Guangdong.
 The worst of the strike was over by 1926.

+On 4 November 1925, Cai Hesen's brother, Cai Linzheng, was shot and killed while leading a workers' picket team during the strike.